 Other Exemptions - Eligibility Criteria

-Florida State Statute 196 - Exemptions
+Florida Statute 196 - Exemptions

+Click on the links below for eligibility criteria.
 (You can apply for these exemptions in person or by mail.
-Unless otherwise specified, applications for most exemptions listed may be made on the homestead exemption application form.)
+Unless otherwise specified, applications for most exemptions listed may be made on the homestead exemption application form).
+The statutory deadline to file for exemptions is March 1; however late applications may be accepted through the 25th day following the mailing of the Notices of Proposed Property Taxes in mid-August.

-*$500 Disability Exemption
+Disability Exemption $5000

-*$5,000 Disability Veteran Exemption
+Disabled Veteran Exemption

 *'Granny Flat' Reduction - Assessment Reduction for Living Quarters of Parents or Grandparents